 The ancient well of St Rumon sits just outside the churchyard, the water has been used for baptisms.

 The church is now a chapel of ease as the governance has been taken over, with the consent of the parish, by Witheridge with Creacombe.
-There will be a newly formed Friends group to help support the church financially to ensure it stays viable.
+There is a Romansleigh community group and part of their remit is to help support the church financially to ensure it stays viable.

 A rural cinema is held in church from September to March each year with refreshments - just remember to bring gloves and a blanket and possibly a cushion or two!